ggwpez/substrate-bench/reports/07-unstable-benches/README.md

 # Observation

+1. The base weight of `Utility::batch` and multiple contract functions are unstable when re-run multiple times.
+2. The weight of `StateTrieMigration::migrate_custom_child_success` weight is unstable.
-Multiple benchmarks exhibited unstable result behaviour when re-run on the same dedicated reference hardware.
+3. Multiple benchmarks exhibited unstable result behaviour when re-run on the same dedicated reference hardware.

 ![](observation.png)
 ![](observation_2.png)